-Most of us have patterns for responding to challenges in our lives.
+Most of us have patterns for responding to disappointment in our lives.
 Maybe you tend to panic or isolate or get crazy busy trying to “fix it”?
-Maybe you talk about it to everyone and anyone, trying to get a handle on it and identify the ‘best’ way forward, not realising you’re actually fueling the challenge in this way.
+Maybe you talk about it to everyone and anyone, trying to get a handle on it and identify the ‘best’ way forward, not realizing you’re actually fueling the challenge in this way.

 With September looming and the start of the new school year, it can have the same kind of energy as the start of the calendar year.
 That sense of optimism and new year, new resolutions.
 In the autumn, however, that energy can often be tinged with disappointment.
 Are you feeling very aware that 2/3rd of the year has gone by and you still haven’t achieved what you set out to achieve in 2022?

 Is that you?
 Are you beating yourself up that you haven’t created the relationship you’d love or the fitness goals you desired?
 Maybe you’re still stuck in a role you’ve outgrown?
 Or maybe you’re making progress on some of those fronts but you’ve had some setbacks and they’re keeping you stuck?